-Ok.....So you are going to save yourself some money and rebuild your turbo yourself when you hear "How are you going to balance it??
-Turbo MUST be balanced or you are wasting your money" Yes, the know it all down the pub or at work etc wants to put you down before you have even popped the bonnet......
+Ok, so you are going to save yourself some money and rebuild your turbo yourself when you hear, "How are you going to balance it?
+Turbochargerss MUST be balanced or you are wasting your money".
+Yes, the know-it-all down the pub or at work wants to put you down before you have even popped the bonnet.

-If the Turbo Compressor and Turbine wheels have no sign of damage, then you can go down the route of making a mark from the tip of the turbine shaft, down over the shaft nut and onto the Turbo compressor wheel.
-Then once you have stripped, cleaned and renewed the bearings and are rebuilding the Turbo back up you can align all Turbo components back up and in effect "Keep the balance" of the Turbo pre rebuild.....not ideal, but is anything ever ideal??????????
+If the Turbo Compressor and Turbine Wheels have no sign of damage, then you can go down the route of making a mark from the tip of the turbine shaft, down over the shaft nut and onto the Compressor Wheel.
+Then, once you have stripped, cleaned and renewed the bearings and are rebuilding the turbo back up, you can align all Turbo Components back up and in effect 'keep the balance' of the turbo pre-rebuild...

 Imbalance is usually expressed as the product of weight and radius.
-If a one gram weight is placed at a one inch radius on a balanced part, the part is said to be unbalanced by one gram-inch.
+If a 1g weight is placed at a one inch radius on a balanced part, the part is said to be unbalanced by 1 gram-inch.
 Modern turbocharger tolerances are typically expressed in milligram-inches, or thousandths of a gram-inch.
 For example, the Garrett T-3 and T-4 frame turbos generally have component balance tolerances around .010 gram-inches (10 milligram inches).

 Stackup imbalance is not a major concern with larger turbochargers.
 Typically, the turbine and compressor wheels in these turbos are balanced to a tolerance substantially closer than required by the assembled turbo.
 This way, when the components are assembled, the stackup imbalance is not large enough to cause a problem with the complete turbo.

 With the increasing popularity of small turbos in automotive applications, stackup imbalance has become more of a factor.
-Due to the light mass and high rotational speeds of these small units, simply balancing the Turbo components to an overly close tolerance may not be enough.
-The typical symptoms of a slightly unbalanced small turbo are oil leakage from the ends of the bearing housing, and “screaming,” an unbalance induced vibration of the Turbo rotating assembly.
-The fastest, most effective method of eliminating the stackup imbalance that causes these problems is to trim balance the moving parts of the assembled turbo CHRA (center housing rotating assembly).
+Due to the light mass and high rotational speeds of these small units, simply balancing the Turbo Components to an overly close tolerance may not be enough.
+The typical symptoms of a slightly unbalanced small turbo are oil leakage from the ends of the bearing housing, and 'screaming' - an imbalance induced vibration of the turbo rotating assembly.
+The fastest, most effective method of eliminating the stackup imbalance that causes these problems is to trim balance the moving parts of the assembled Turbo CHRA (center housing rotating assembly).

-There are basically two types of Turbo CHRA balancing, high speed (VSR) and low speed (balancing machine).
-The VSR (vibration sort rig) is a machine that uses compressed air to spin the assembled Turbo CHRA to a relatively high speed, while pressure oiling the bearings and sensing vibration of the unit.
-Small imbalance corrections are then made on the compressor nose or nut to fine or trim balance the Turbo unit.
+There are two types of Turbo CHRA balancing, high speed (VSR) and low speed (balancing machine).
+The VSR (Vibration Sort Rig) is a machine that uses compressed air to spin the assembled Turbo CHRA to a relatively high speed, while pressure oiling the bearings and sensing vibration of the unit.
+Small imbalance corrections are then made on the compressor nose or nut to fine or trim balance the turbo unit.